ajroach42/ajroach42.github.io/_posts/2017-12-14-net-neutrality-the-consolidation-of-american-media-and-you.md

 ## So what are we going to do about it?

+### First,

-First, the american court system can [and very well might!](https://boingboing.net/2017/11/26/rule-of-law-not-shills.html) stop this Net Noot change, at least for a little while.
+the american court system can [and very well might!](https://boingboing.net/2017/11/26/rule-of-law-not-shills.html) stop this Net Noot change, at least for a little while.

 So, you know, pay attention for that.

-Second, Congress can actually fix Net noot.
+### Second, Congress can actually fix Net noot.

 They won't, unless we make a lot of noise, but they can.
 So make a lot of noise.
 [Call your congresscritters](https://5calls.org/).
 Express your distaste.

-Third, Pay Attention To Where Your Media Comes From.
+### Third, Pay Attention To Where Your Media Comes From.

 Know who made it.
 Know who's in it.
 Know who is profiting from your attention.
 Know who is injecting their opinions in to your brain via this media.

 This is not easy, but it is essential.

+### Fourth, Free Media!

-Fourth, If you want to watch a movie, or a TV show, and you don't like the people that made it, consider methods of obtaining that show for free.
+If you want to watch a movie, or a TV show, and you don't like the people that made it, consider methods of obtaining that show for free.
 (And I'm not talking Netflix.
 Netflix is part of the problem.
 Netflix is responsible for DRM in web browsers) Libraries have DVD collections, and [DVD ripping is pretty easy.](https://lifehacker.com/how-to-rip-a-dvd-to-your-computer-5809765)

 ## A sidebar about Piracy